Michae1CC/aws-cdk-examples/route53-dnssec-enabled/README.md

 ```

 However we will need new `NS` DNS records in our apex domain to point to our
-sub domain so that service domain specific DNS queries are delegated to the
+sub-domain so that sub-domain specific DNS queries are delegated to the
 appropriate servers.

 ```typescript